Summer Internship

 General Information:

-Sarah P. Duke Gardens at Duke University offers a 12-week summer internship program for students interested in gaining a hands-on experience in a public botanic garden.
+Sarah P. Duke Gardens at Duke University offers a 10-week summer internship program for students interested in gaining a hands-on experience in a public botanic garden.
 Duke Gardens is a 55-acre display- and education-oriented botanic garden located on the campus of Duke University.
 Duke Gardens hosts many university and community programs and attracts more than 600,000 visitors annually.

 Interns will gain insight into garden design and careers in public horticulture through visits to botanic gardens and nurseries in North Carolina.
 We also try to provide a broad exposure to different aspects of the “green industry,” from growing plants to the design and implementation of gardens.
-Interns will also work on special projects.

 Qualifications: This internship program is open to both traditional and non-traditional students, including those who are making a career change into the field of horticulture.